Active Safari Tanzania

 Day 2: Kilimanjaro

 Today you set off towards Mount Kilimanjaro for an awesome hike.
 Drive to the Moram Barrier, where your hike to the spectacular Shira Plateau starts.
 It will take about 1.5 hours to reach the Shira Plateau, which is located on the slopes of the Kilimanjaro.
 This plateau stretches out over 13 kilometres and shows the remains of a volcanic crater.
-This hike on the base of Kilimanjaro will give you an excellent view of the highest mountain in Africa.
-Later that day you hike back to the Moram Barrier and return to the House of West Kili for dinner and overnight.
+This hike on the base of Kilimanjaro will give you an excellent view of this highest mountain in Africa.
+Later that day you will hike back to the Moram Barrier and return to the House of West Kili for dinner and overnight.
 Read more about Kilimanjaro.

 Day 3: Monduli

 This morning you drive early to Tengeru coffee farm in Arusha for a coffee tour.
 Coffee is one of the main cash crops in Tanzania and here you will get detailed explanation about coffee from growing it in the farm, processing it until you can get to taste it.
 Later you continue your journey to Meserani Snake Park in Monduli, where you can see and learn about snakes and other reptiles that live in Africa.
 You will then visit a Maasai museum then take a camel ride to the nearby Maasai village.
 The Maasai people will welcome you with a special dance which is normally sung during circumcision ceremonies.
 You will then visit a Maasai school and a traditional Maasai medicine man (Most Maasai will still use herbs to cure lots of different diseases.
 In the late afternoon you will continue to Kibo Palace hotel for dinner and overnight.